iamkrvikash/ngspice-python/README.md

 Code example to run Ngspice Raw File using Python Script

-1. In this CMOS inverter example has been shown.

-2. Import NgSpicedata module present in repo
+1. Import NgSpicedata module present in repo
 ```sh
 from ngspicedata import *
 ```

-3. Import Matplotlib module for plotting purpose
+2. Import Matplotlib module for plotting purpose
 ```sh
 from pylab import *
 import matplotlib.pyplot as pl
 ```

-4. Load the simrun file using
+3. Load the simrun file using
 ```sh
 data=NgspiceData("simrun.raw")
 ```

-5. Print the simulation signal
+4. Print the simulation signal
 ```sh
 sig_names = data.lssig('print')
 ```

-6. Store values in x an y
+5. Store values in x an y
 >In example code for inverter two signals "in" and "out" voltage is there.
 ```sh
 x = data.evalsig('in')
 y= data.evalsig('out')
 ```

-7. Plot the Inverter Graph
+6. Plot the Inverter Graph
 ```sh
 fig = figure(1)
 fig.clf()